 Many of you have experienced eating your Thanksgiving dinner and promptly snoozing on the couch as a football game or holiday special drones on in the background on the TV.
-Everyone explains that it’s the turkey—specifically the tryptophan in the turkey.
+Everyone explains that it’s the turkey—but specifically the tryptophan in the turkey.

 In this post, you’ll learn what tryptophan is, foods that contain it, why it makes you sleepy at Thanksgiving, and how you can fight off the need for that post-Thanksgiving dinner snooze—that is, unless you look forward to that part of Thanksgiving.